-Some of the most common questions people have when considering contact lenses include "are contacts expensive?" and "how much do contact lenses cost?"
-Patients don't want to make the switch, no matter how convenient, until they can comprehensively analyze contact lens prices and compare it with the cost of their glasses.
+Some of the most common questions people have when considering contact lenses include "Are contacts expensive?" and "How much do contact lenses cost?"
+Patients don't want to make the switch, no matter how convenient, until they can comprehensively analyze contact lens prices and compare them with the cost of their glasses.

 The Factors That Determine How Much Contacts Are Costing You

 If you're using contact lenses, considering these factors is vital to get an accurate value on how much they cost in the long run.
 They include:

 How Often You Replace Them Affects the Contact Prices

 Contact lenses, regardless of variation, integrate a design structure that makes replacements at different intervals a must.